yuanbei/Nars-Wiki/Input-and-Output-Channels.md

 Input and Output to the system happens in the form of Narsese statements.
 Currently OpenNARS support two types of I/O Text and Vision

 ## Text I/O
+Narsese statements as ASCII text can be input/output between user and system or between multiple systems:

+### User interaction
+When OpenNARS runs in terminal only, [described here](https://github.com/opennars/opennars/wiki/Quick-Start-Guide), users can input statements in the same instance of the terminal, the derived Narsese statements will output to the same terminal.
+Using GUI, it is easier to interact with the system.
+There is an input window in GUI for ASCII narsese statements to be input by user, similarly an output window shows derivation statements of the system.
+Look [here](https://github.com/opennars/opennars/wiki/Graphical-User-Interface) for GUI description.

+While system is running, user can save derivations and system snapshot to the file, called [experience file](https://github.com/opennars/opennars/wiki/Experience-file:-Format-and-Usage), such that this file can be an input to OpenNARS at a later time and system will resume the derivations.

+### System interaction

+To

 ## Vision I/O
 OpenNARS comes with a prototype implementation of a vision channel using the sensory terms (and perceptive terms partly implemented) as presented in our publication ["Perception from an AGI Perspective"](https://cis.temple.edu/~pwang/Publication/perception.pdf).